 3. PUMPKIN CUSTARD

-No matter what our friends are serving or how dry their turkey turns out, I have always arrived carrying a gorgeous sugar free NO PIE PUMPKIN PIE aka Spiced Pumpkin Custard to the event.
+No matter what our friends are serving or how dry their turkey turns out, I have always arrived carrying a gorgeous sugar free Spiced Pumpkin Custard to the event.
 If the dinner is truly Bariatric Unfriendly or if it just isn't working for me, I push it around on my plate knowing that I can have a dish of my soft smooth pumpkin custard!

 This baked dish of pumpkin custard has saved me on more than one occasion!
 ALWAYS BE PREPARED.